Patrick-Mc-Grath/java-dropwizard-swagger-mysql-demo/README.md

 1. Start application with `java -jar target/DropWizardDemo-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

+this is a change i am making to this file

 Health Check
 ---